sebastianspicker/otherlight/docs/ADDING_BODY.md

 Early notes are still uneven and may be folded into clearer sections later.

 ## Features
-- Left binary concrete enough for the next pass to build on.
+- Left v4 concrete enough for the next pass to build on.

 - Earlier scratch notes were compressed into the current guidance.